ethereum/ERCs/ERCS/erc-x.md

 - Pipe: A converter from one token to another (unidirectional or bidirectional)
 - Entry Function: A Vault function which converts `asset` to `shares`.
 Either `deposit` or `mint` in ERC-4626
 - Exit Function: A Vault function which converts `shares` to `assets`.
 Either `withdraw` or `redeem` in ERC-4626
-- Alternative Vault: A Vault which implements a different exit/entry flow from ERC-4626
 - Partial Vault: A Vault which implements only one Entry or Exit function from ERC-4626

 First the standard defines a new `share` function which is useful for many configurable use cases, and then goes into detail on the requirements for different configurations.